 4. Value for money and extra family perks are always delightful surprises.

+The Hilton Phoenix Resort at the Peak is not unique, but it does what it does very well.
 Phoenix and neighboring Scottsdale have many, many fine five-star resorts and country clubs where money is no object.
-But what we learned from the TMS Summit is that multigenerational groups, regardless if parents or grandparents are paying for the children, shop the four-star properties and rate “value” as a top priority.
-This could be because they are such a large group and will stay longer than the average hotel guest, or because a group of several families may have different budgets to work with on vacation.
+But multigenerational groups, regardless if parents or grandparents are paying for children, shop the four-star properties and rate “value” as a top priority.

-Therefore, having room nights priced at half the rate of many other resorts nearby, makes the Pointe Hilton a good value.
+Therefore, having room nights priced at half the rate of many other resorts nearby, makes the Hilton Phoenix Resort at the Peak a very good value.
 Seasonal events such as a jelly bean taste testing contest over Easter, or weekends when local animals are brought in to create a petting zoo at no extra charge, are the type of thoughtful family amenity that turns family vacations into family traditions, repeated year after year.

-5. A learning experience or family adventure where memories are made.
+5. Multigen travelers seek out learning experiences or family adventures where memories are made.

 A learning experience or family adventure where memories are made and ties are formed are extra important to multigenerational travelers.

 Multigenerational or extended family vacations, even more than parent-child ones, succeed when there’s an opportunity to learn something new or share family lore with the younger ones.
-At Pointe Hilton, which has been a fixture of Phoenix resort life for many years, you can pose for a “Most Wanted” sepia toned photo with the kids, take a guided hike into the desert, watch a classic kids film during the Friday night Dive-In Movies by the pool, work on puzzles and join an Arizona Trivia contest.
+At Hilton Phoenix Resort at the Peak, which has been a fixture of Phoenix resort life for many years, you can pose for a “Most Wanted” sepia toned photo with the kids, take a guided hike into the desert, watch a classic kids film during the Friday night Dive-In Movies by the pool, work on puzzles and join an Arizona Trivia contest.

 Just outside the property, families can explore the delightful Musical Instrument Museum nearby, or visit the Heard Museum to admire Native American art.

-Booking a Multigenerational Vacation at the Pointe Hilton Resort
+Booking a Multigenerational Vacation at the Hilton Phoenix Resort at the Peak